Grand Avenue Arts/Bunker Hill station

 Grand Avenue Arts/Bunker Hill station is an underground light rail station on the A and E lines of the Los Angeles Metro Rail system.
-The station also has street level stops for the J Line of the Los Angeles Metro Busway system.
+The station also has street level stops for the J Line of the Los Angeles Metro Busway system and the Foothill Transit Silver Streak.
 The station is located under the intersection of 2nd Place and Hope Street, near the Grand Avenue Arts district and in the Bunker Hill neighborhood of Downtown Los Angeles, after which the station is named.
 In planning documents, the station was originally referred to as 2nd Place/Hope.

 Service

 Station layout

 The station is connected to The Broad, and to Grand Avenue, by a pedestrian bridge.
 The platforms are located 100 ft below surface level, making Grand Av Arts/Bunker Hill the deepest station on the Metro Rail network.
 The station has six high speed elevators from the upper plaza to concourse.

 Connections

 As of 15 December 2024, the following connections are available: